 With the help of Sacramento Solid Waste Authority, new trash can receptacles were installed at each bus stop as well as various locations along the Blvd.
 This helps maintain our clean sidewalks and streets by giving pedestrians a place to discard trash.

 Annual Keep Stockton Blvd Clean Event

-On May 19, 2018 The Stockton Blvd Partnership partnered with the Stockton Blvd Community Development Corporation to do a massive one day cleanup event for the 2nd Annual Keep Stockton Clean Event.
-With more than 50 volunteers we were able to remove 28 Bags of trash (860 lbs.), 19 Syringes, 1 TV, and 1 Tire.
-Special thank to the Sacramento Police Department’s Criminal Justice Academy Cadets, SBP Staff, and all the resident volunteers that came out to help!
+Annually, the Stockton Boulevard Partnership partners with the Stockton Blvd Community Development Corporation to do a massive one day cleanup event for the Keep Stockton Blvd.
+Clean Event.
+With more than 100 volunteers we were able to trash and debris along the Stockton Blvd corridor.

 Thank you to our Sponsors:

 Sacramento County Supervisor Phil Serna – District 1